See Almost All of Puerto Rico from Cerro de Punta

 Cerro de Punta, at just under 4400 feet in elevation, is the highest peak in Puerto Rico.
 If a trip to the peak is planned with weather in mind, on a clear day, the views are amazing!
 You can see from coast to coast!
 And the beautiful green mountains all around make it stunning.

 Cerro de Punta is located on the Jayuya/Ponce town line, in the Toro Negro State Forest, along the Ruta Panoramica, which runs through the center of the island’s mountainous region.
 The Ruta Panoramica can be picturesque if you take it slowly and enjoy it.
-Post-MARIA, it isn’t in the greatest shape, especially in some areas of the forest!
+Post-MARIA, the road isn’t in the greatest shape, especially in some areas of the forest!
 But it is the only way to get to some beautiful places … like this peak.

 Drive or Hike: It’s Up to You